Give2Peer/g2p-client-android/README.md

 Donate
 ------

-_"If it's free, you're the product."_
+_"When it's free, you're the product."_

 Hosting a server costs money.
 We can pay for a couple years from our own pocket, but eventually the service must be able to pay for its own running costs, or it will shut down.

 You'll be the product for a while, as the server will measure your total usage for a year or ten and show you (exactly!) how much you should give to keep it afloat for another year.

+Of course, all these statistics will be published publicly.

 Transparency is the key.
 If you know about good software suites / practices to that effect, we are interested.